Teaching English as a Foreign Language

 Teaching and Learning Strategy

-Students are encouraged to see the lecturer on a one-to-one basis during published office hours (or by appointment) to discuss issues with the module content, seek clarification on topics and discussions, and discuss feedback on assessments and class exercises.
-This is also when you will be able to discuss your teaching practice and get help planning your teaching.
+Students are encouraged to see the lecturer on a one-to-one basis during published office hours (or by appointment) (face to face or online) to discuss issues with their understanding of module content, to seek clarification on topics and discussions, and to discuss feedback on assessments and class exercises.
+This is also when you will be able to discuss any teaching practice we can carry out (dependent on availability) and get help planning your teaching.

 Directed Reading - students are given required reading each week (of about 2 hours) on the topic of that week's lecture.